avl/noatun/docs/book.md

 ## Tracking reads

 Noatun also tracks reads.
-For each message, a linked list of readers is maintained.
+For each message, a list of readers is maintained.
 This allows maintaining a dependency graph for read-dependencies between all messages in the database.

 # Communication